 Summer Scallops with Vanilla Tomatoes

 Chris uses traditional European culinary techniques to produce “modern Australian cuisine”.
-But what is “modern Australian cuisine”? he believes it is whatever we choose it to be, “we haven’t discovered what traditional Australian cuisine is it can be influenced by any culture it allows us so much diversity” says Chris.
+But what is “modern Australian cuisine”?
+He believes it is whatever we choose it to be, “we haven’t discovered what traditional Australian cuisine is.
+It can be influenced by any culture it allows us so much diversity” said Chris.
 He believes Tasmania is the best place to source great produce.
 It is the great community of local artisan producers who are dedicated and passionate about their craft that helps to inspire he’s creativity.
-Chris has chosen some beautiful local ingredients from Tasmanian Food Co. which includes the Robur Farm Goat’s Milk and Shima wasabi to enhance his delicate Tasmanian scallop dish.
+Chris has chosen some beautiful local ingredients from The Tasmanian Food Co. which includes the Robur Farm Goat’s Milk and Shima Wasabi to enhance his delicate Tasmanian scallop dish.

 FREE ADMISSION – LIMITED SEATS